RBauer32/CSE8803/README.md

 To run our code you will need to download matplotlib.pyplot, numpy, pandas, captum

+Github for captum can be found here https://github.com/pytorch/captum

 ## Data Generation

 To generate synthetic data for an SEIRM model run seirm_ode_data_generation.py